Compiler-CampusMinden/Mini-Python-Builder-2/docs/architecture/backends/wasm.md

 I.e., for the strings to be correctly used by the c-runtime, they must be 0-byte terminated (as all other strings in plain c), but this is not enforced, assisted or checked by the c-runtime.

+In a similar way,
+all functions passed from the generated code to the `c-runtime` need different handling in WASM, compared to the pure C code from the CBuilder.
+This is because WASM has no function pointer concept.
+Instead,
+functions are stored in tables.
+Because there's currently no way to access multiple (or a specific) table(s) in C, the way this works is by exporting the default function table used in the `c-runtime`, importing this table in the generated code and appending the generated functions one by one to this table.

 ### Example